josymarss/rlox-crafting-interpreter/README.md

 # Rlox

-A Jlox interpreter implementation of Robert Nystron's book Crafting-Interpreter in Rust
+A Jlox interpreter implementation of Robert Nystrom's book Crafting-Interpreter in Rust

 ## Rodando localmente